 9 ¬: From 20 F to 30 F

 10: From 30 F to 40 F

 12: From 50 F to 60 F

 13: From 60 F to 70 F

 Most areas in New York City fall to Zone 4 and 5 categories.
-Thus, the succulents suitable for New York city should be able to withstand the temperature of at least -30 F.
+Thus, the succulents which are suitable for New York city should be able to withstand the temperature of at least -30 F.

 Succulents such as Agave, Sedum (Stonecrop), and Jovibarba can thrive well under cold weather.
-You just need to keep an eye on the temperature to give them a cover in time to avoid frost.
+You just need to keep an eye on the temperature to give them a timely cover to avoid frost.
 If the leaves get frosted but the main plant is still fine then it may take months for the plant to recover.